aoksan/Favicon/README.md

 # Favicon
-A minimal website that serves my favicon via a link, ideal for quick note-taking and bookmark identification.
+A minimal website that serves my favicon via a link, ideal for quick bookmark identification.